jonibatista/task-report/README.md

-# README
+# Task report

-A tool that helps workers to report what they have been working on to their manager.
+A tool that helps co-workers to share what they have been working on.

-Managers can create projects that belong to customers and can have subjects.
-Managers are also responsible to define task types that define the activity type.
-Then, each worker can easily report how long he spent on a task.
+## How it works?
+Each person should report their work daily under tasks.
+A task belongs to a customer and project.
+At the end of the week, each person submits their report by awnsering a few questions to sum up the collection of reported tasks.
+Then, their manager begins the approval process.
+Finnaly, after has been approval being, it's shared across the team to let them know what is going on.

+## Getting Started
+// TODO

 ## What's next
 * Allow users to change their passwords

-* Send weekly report by answer two or three questions
+* Adds comments to the review process

+## Contributing
+// TODO

+## License
+// TODO